statisticsnorway/terraform-provider-commvault/README.md

 The CommvaultX Terraform provider allows you to manage Commvault resources such as clients and, in the future, backup jobs, directly from Terraform.
 This version is maintained by Statistics Norway and is not affiliated with the official Commvault provider.

+Currently provider leverages VM deployed in GCP that connects GCP to CommVault on premise for running backup jobs etc. on GCP buckets.

 ⸻

 🚀 Features